Telemedicine vs. Virtual Care: Defining the Difference

 Finding the Right Term for the Current Healthcare Landscape

 As doctors and their patients try to make sense of and use these digital tools to their advantage, everyone should be aware of what these terms mean and how they relate to one another.
-Doctors should help their patients differentiate between these terms as they change their approach to healthcare to make sure everyone is on the same page.
 It’s easy to see how some patients may find these terms and services confusing, especially if they don’t have a chance to meet with their healthcare provider in person.
+Healthcare providers should help their patients differentiate between these terms to make sure everyone has a clear understanding of any digital health tools being used.

 When discussing the digitization of healthcare, it’s usually best to use the term virtual care instead of telemedicine.
 The latter has a more limited definition, while virtual care paints a more comprehensive picture of the modern healthcare landscape, which includes more than just telemedicine.